When you have been a victim of crime you may feel frightened, confused, anxious and isolated and don’t know where to turn to for help.

 Any child between 12 and 18 years who has been a victim of or a witness to a serious crime, who have been affected by it and who need emotional support to cope and recover.

 This includes those who have witnessed domestic abuse.

-For younger children, we will try to find local play therapists and offer support and guidance to parents and carers so that they can emotionally support the child within the family.
+For younger children, we will to to find local play therapists and offer support and guidance to parents and carers so that they can emotionally support the child within the family.

 How to refer?
-Click here to reach our simple online form
+Click the button below to reach our simple online referral form.